bb-io/Webflow/README.md

 - **Download collection item** downloads the collection item content.
 - **Publish collection item** publishes a specific collection item.
 This actions can only publish an item of the default locale, because of the Webflow API limitation.
 - **Upload collection item** updates collection item content from a file.
+- **Upload file to collection item** uploads a file to a specific collection item.

 ### Pages